yanghoon/obsidian-workspace/Resources/Database/Redis.md

 cluster-node-timeout <milliseconds>
 cluster-replica-validity-factor <factor> # cluster-node-timeout * factor
-cluster-migration-barrier     <count>  # minimum replica count of each master cluster-require-full-coverage <yes/no> # allow write
+cluster-migration-barrier     <count>  # minimum replica count of each master cluster-require-full-coverage <yes/no> # allow write when all hash slot is
-                       all hash slot is not healthy (default: yes) cluster-all-reads-when-down   <yes/no> # allow read all hash slot is not healthy (default: no)
+                                      # not healthy (default: yes)
+cluster-all-reads-when-down   <yes/no> # allow read when all hash slot is
+                                      # not healthy (default: no)
 ```

 # Use Case